Shriinivas/inkscapeboundingbox/README.md

 - **Dynamic Bounding Box**: Create a bounding box that adjusts based on the selected objects, individual elements, or the entire page.
 - **Positioning Options**: Choose where to add the bounding box relative to the selection or in a new layer.
 - **Adjustable Size**: Increase or decrease the size of the bounding box.
+- Retain Transform: For element and object bounding boxes, the bounding box can transform as per the selection
 - **Guides**: Optionally add horizontal and/or vertical guides from the center of the bounding box.
 - **Style Customization**: Specify fill and stroke colors for the bounding box.